Position Title: Early Career Scientist Board Representative

 General Duties & Responsibilities

 The position of Early Career Scientist Board Representative on the Board of Directors of ASLMS offers a practical non-profit, non-voting board leadership experience and opportunities to receive mentoring from established leaders.
 In addition, the individual will inform the board and provide a student’s perspective on issues impacting early career scientists and their education.
-The ASLMS board welcomes the unique perspective residents and fellows can bring to the organization.
+The ASLMS board welcomes the unique perspective early career scientists can bring to the organization.

 Specific Duties & Responsibilities